rciak/Hitchhiker-s-guide-to-42-vienna/pattern_rules_1/hint.md

 * Tell story, bringing the hiden rules up one by one by deleting inbetween \n 's

+* "Pirate cat annoyed: Can't I do this better than adding a new rule for essentially the same task each time?
 * Replace the three individual rules (uncomment) by the pattern rule

   ```make